martinpihrt/OSPy-plugins/plugins/proto/README.md

 Tested in Python 3+

+The example now includes a `plugin.json` manifest, uses the shared OSPy plug-in runtime for its worker, and demonstrates a `health()` report with lifecycle, counter, latest cycle and error information.

 The proto plugin is designed as a starting point for creating new plugin for OSPy.
 It does not perform any useful action but contains the basic components necessary for a functioning plugin.
 More detailed information can be found directly in the plugin on the help page.

 The basic structure is as follows: